danielenger/Principled-Baker/README.md

 - new Ambient Occlusion texture is not connected in newly generated material

 - Vertex Color baking only works, if the object has a material (will be fixed)

+- Auto Smart UV Project not available in Blender 2.79 for multiple objects (bake mode: Combined)

+- with Material Name to define the Material ID Colors: Duplicate colors are possible!

 - known issues:
   * results for Subsurface Radius is not useful